nmcev/leet-code/Even-Odd Sum Comparison/README.md

 ```
 ## Note 🗒️

-This is extra problem i got it from another website not [leetcode](http://leetcode.com) which i'm using in this repo 👾 .
+This is an extra problem i got it from another website not [leetcode](http://leetcode.com) which i'm using in this repo 👾 , so it is for foucs on the concepts .